Roadrunner United

 Roadrunner United was a project organized by American heavy metal record label Roadrunner Records to celebrate its 25th anniversary.
 It culminated in an album released worldwide on October 11, 2005, entitled The All-Star Sessions.
 Four "team captains" were chosen to lead 57 artists from 45 past and present Roadrunner bands, and produce and oversee the album's 18 tracks: then-Slipknot drummer Joey Jordison, Trivium frontman and guitarist Matt Heafy, Fear Factory guitarist Dino Cazares, and Machine Head frontman and guitarist Robb Flynn.
 The project was the brainchild of Roadrunner UK general manager Mark Palmer and Roadrunner USA VP of A&R Monte Conner.
 The album project was coordinated by Lora Richardson and was mixed by Colin Richardson and Andy Sneap.
 The All-Star Sessions spawned one single and music video ("The End").
 The DVD included with the CD purchase is a documentary of the "Making Of" the songs.
 It features the sessions of the four team captains making their songs.

 On October 13, 2008, Roadrunner Records announced that a two-disc DVD of a release party-concert, featuring songs from the album performed live, would be released on December 9, 2008.
 The DVD features the full concert and a documentary.

+The project design was inspired by association football, particularly the three European football clubs; Manchester United, the primary inspiration behind the project's name and most part of the logo, Real Madrid (the logo's crown), and AC Milan (red and black stripes in the background).

 The All-Star Sessions

 Track listing

-(C) - Denotes the captain for the song.
+(C) – Denotes the captain for the song.